ZixiaChen/Eaglercraft-1.12/README.md

 [![Java CI with Gradle](https://github.com/catfoolyou/Eaglercraft-1.12/actions/workflows/gradle.yml/badge.svg)](https://github.com/catfoolyou/Eaglercraft-1.12/actions/workflows/gradle.yml)

 This repo contains the source code of my Eaglercraft 1.12 project.
-While I have made a somewhat functioning version of a desktop runtime, the web version has not yet been compiled.
-Please be patient as I expect to have a working build soon.
+While I have made a somewhat functioning version of a desktop runtime, the web version has not yet been compiled (And will not be any time soon).
-This client comes with Optifine build in.
+This client comes with Optifine built in.

-### Compiling
+## Getting Started:

 Prerequisites: Java 17 and JDK 17 or higher

+### To compile the latest version of the client, on Windows:

+1. Make sure you have at least Java 17 installed and added to your PATH
+2. Download (clone) this repository to your computer
-Download this project and run gradle's clean and build tasks (`./gradlew clean build` on Linux and `gradlew.bat clean build` on Windows), then look in build/distributions for the compiled runtime zip.
+3. Run gradle's clean and build tasks `gradlew.bat clean build`, then look in build/distributions for the compiled runtime zip.

+### To compile the latest version of the client, on Linux/macOS:

+1. Make sure you have at least Java 17 installed
+2. Download (clone) this repository to your computer
+3. Open a terminal in the folder the repository was cloned to
+4. Type `chmod +x gradlew` and hit enter
+5. Run gradle's clean and build tasks `./gradlew clean build`, then look in build/distributions for the compiled runtime zip.

-#### Releases can be outdated!
+### Releases can be outdated!
 To get the latest working version compile this repo yourself

+## Singleplayer

+Singleplayer worlds are located in the `saves` folder.

+You can also import and export your existing vanilla Minecraft 1.12 worlds into Eaglercraft by copying the world folders into the `saves` folder in your compiled desktop runtime.
+Beware that the inventories of LAN world players are not saved when the world is converted to vanilla, and pets (dogs, cats, horses, etc) might sometimes forget their owners due to the UUID changes.

+## Multiplayer

+### LAN Worlds

+LAN worlds in Eaglercraft 1.12 work identically to the way LAN works on vanilla 1.12.
+After opening to LAN you can connect the the given port from another computer in the same network, usually to `192.168.1.x`.
+Unlike Lax1dude's EaglercraftX there is no need for a special LAN relay, and there is no relay support.
+One downside of this is that it can be practically impossible to play on LAN on a managed wifi connection, though solutions such as rconn might be helpful.

+### Connecting to a server

+Eaglercraft 1.12 can connect to any cracked minecraft server that does not require authentication.
+This means that it can play on any existing Eaglercraft 1.5.2 or 1.8.8 servers.
+Ignore the "server out of date warning".
+This means that 1.12 clients can play with 1.5.2 and 1.8.8 clients on the same server.
+Eaglercraft 1.12 DOES NOT support websocket `wss://` connections!
+When connecting to an Eaglercraft server, you CANNOT have `wss://` in the IP. or IT WILL NOT WORK!!

+### Making a Server

+To make a server for Eaglercraft 1.12 there is a modified version of EaglercraftXBungee ("EaglerXBungee") which is included in this repository in the `server` folder, though its Linux-only.
+To run a server on Windows use the vanilla 1.12 server jar.
+Existing EaglercraftX clients CANNOT connect to neither the vanilla server nor the modified EaglerXBungee, please keep that in mind.
+If you want to have a server accessible for both Eaglercraft 1.12 clients and EaglercraftX clients, please use Lax1dude's unmodified EaglerXBungee server.

 ### Web client
 As of right now there is no system to compile an offline download, neither is there a web client.

-### Web server
-I have implemented a web server based on Lax1dude's EaglerXBungee plugin and Ayunami2000's replit, you can run it from a webserver by downloading the server folder of this repo and running it on Gitpod or Replit.

 ## Pros & Cons